Review: Chase Bank CD Interest Rates

 Chase Bank Details

 Chase Bank is one of the nation’s most popular and largest banks.
-They offer a full suite of banking products, but if you want the highest interest rate for your certificate of deposit, look elsewhere.
+They offer a full suite of banking products, they have great credit cards but if you want the highest interest rate for your certificate of deposit, look elsewhere.

 This is so low, that our account recommendations below offer more than 100x this rate.